Tiling Cost Breakdown

 If you're to be charged by the hour, expect to invest £16-£22 per hour or between £150 and £200 per day.

-How Long Does It Take to Tile?
+How Long Does It Take to Finish a Tiling Job?

 Different jobs will have different durations, but on average, a novice tiler will take about 16 hours to lay stone or ceramic tiles in a medium-sized room.
 Experts, on the other hand, can finish the entire process in 12 hours or less.